John-o Roberts (he/him/his)

 Assistant Director

-Sarah Hawkins is the Assistant Director, Clubs & Organizations in the Leadership & Service department at California Polytechnic State University in San Luis Obispo, California.
+Sarah Hawkins is the Associate Director of Leadership & Service at California Polytechnic State University in San Luis Obispo, California.
 Sarah is originally from Fresno, California and holds a B.S. in Kinesiology and an M.A. in Kinesiology – Sport Psychology, both from Fresno State.
-Sarah has worked in Higher Education since 2004, working with student organizations, club sports, and campus recreation at Ithaca College, San Jose State, Cuesta College, and Cal Poly.
+Sarah has worked in Higher Education since 2004, working with leadership development, student organizations, club sports, and campus recreation at Ithaca College, San Jose State, Cuesta College, and Cal Poly.
 She has also taught as a lecturer at Fresno State, Ithaca College, and San Jose State and was the first person in the world to teach Aquatics for Children with Challenges (ATRI) Instructor Training for college credit.

 Sarah is an advocate for living organ donation with Kidney Donor Athletes, Inc. and volunteers her time with the San Luis Obispo County Search and Rescue team.

 In her free time, Sarah enjoys training for and competing in triathlons.
-She has completed 22 so far, including her first IRONMAN in October 2022.
+She has completed 25 so far, including an IRONMAN in October 2022.
 She was also a silver and gold medalist at the 2022 Transplant Games of America.

 Jason Mockford (He/Him/His)